openstack/keystone-specs/specs/keystone/ocata/allow-expired.rst

 ------------------

-Interservice communication will now include a service token which is validated seperately.
+Interservice communication will now include a service token which is validated separately.
 At this time keystone does not support doing multiple token validations at once so this is another validation request for each request.
 This is a cacheable operation.